tommy351/pullup/README.md

 kubectl apply -f https://github.com/tommy351/pullup/blob/master/deployment/crds/resource-set.yml
 ```

 Create a new service account and RBAC if it is enabled on your Kubernetes cluster.
-This enables Pullup to access Pullup resources.
+This enables Pullup to access Pullup resources and the leader election.

 ```sh
 kubectl apply -f https://github.com/tommy351/pullup/blob/master/deployment/rbac.yml